AlejandroGB18/3D-Environment-Recreator/README.md

 * Ubuntu Systems (NOTE: This project was developed for Ubuntu 22.04 (Jammy), I recommend installing this version to reduce the existing incompatibilities in Ubuntu 24.04 (Noble) for the time being).
 * ROS 2 - Humble.
 [How to install ROS 2?](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
 * Gazebo Classic.
 [How to install Gazebo?](https://gazebosim.org/docs/harmonic/ros_installation/)
+* Azure Kinext Camera.
 * Install Azure Kinect Sensor SDK.
 * Install pyKinectAzure.

-## Installation guide for Azure Kinect Sensor SDK
+## Installation guide for Azure Kinect Sensor SDK for Ubuntu 22.04
 This brief guide is based on the work of Sandy Huang who in a [blog post](https://medium.com/@asandy520/how-to-use-python-to-run-kinect-azure-dk-on-ubuntu-22-04-7c323442c84b) explains how to use the _Azure Kinect Sensor SDK_, which officially only supports _Ubuntu 18.04_, but can be used for _Ubuntu 22.04_ through the following installation:

 1. Install the necessary dependencies using the following commands.